ggouws/HPC_RNAseq/README.md

   You'll now need to create a new subdirectory in which you will do all your work.
 It is called 'my_project' in the commands below, but you are welcome to name it as you see fit.
-You'll then need to create a subdirectory within 'my_project', called 'raw_data' to receive your data.
+You'll then need to create a subdirectory within 'my_project', called 'raw_data', to receive your data.
 All other subirectories needed will be created when running the scripts.
 Create this directory structure as follows:

   ```
   mkdir /fastdata/$USER/my_project
   mkdir /fastdata/$USER/my_project/raw_data